Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Experiments

 We implement all four state-of-the-art methods closely following the setup described in the original paper with Pytorch.
 All experiments are conducted with NVIDIA GeForce GTX 2080Ti graphics processing unit (GPU).
 Since there exists dataset split and pre-processing variation among these methods, to ensure a fair comparison, we adopt the dataset pre-processing and split method described in Section \ref{sec:data} for all methods.
 Each method is trained each baseline method for 150 epochs in a patient-specific manner.
 We adopt the Adam optimizer and grid search learning rate $lr \in \{1e-5, 5e-5, 1e-4, 5e-4, 1e-3, 5e-3, 1e-2\}$ and batch size $bs \in \{4, 8, 16, 32\}$.
 The performance is given on the test set with the hyper-parameter setup that gives the highest prediction accuracy on the validation set.
 For evaluation of our training scheme, we adopt the leave-one-out strategy.
 There are 11 patients in total selected in this study.
 For each baseline, we train 11 pool models and customized models, respectively.
 For instance, the customized model is trained on patient chb10, and the pool model is trained with all other patients' data without chb10.
 This is to mimic the scenario where we have ten patients' data and train a model for the $11^{th}$ patient.
+In addition to the leave-one-out strategy, we apply five-fold cross validation on the left-out patient's data.
+In specific, we randomly split the data into five equal-sized folds and use four folds as the training set and the remaining one fold as the testing set.
+The splitting procedure is repeated five times so that each fold is used once as testing set, and we report the mean and standard deviation of all metrics.
+Accuracy, sensitivity, and false prediction rate (FPR) are adopted to evaluate the performance.
 In the first training stage, we train each pool model with a learning rate $lr=5e-4$ and batch size $bs=32$ for 150 epochs.
 In the second stage, we adopt the hyper-parameter setup grid searched when training patient-specific models for baseline methods.
 Temperature and momentum are set to 4 and 0.995, respectively.
-We choose $\mathcal{L}_{dif}$ Accuracy, sensitivity, and false prediction rate (FPR) are adopted to evaluate performance.
+It is worth noting that network structures vary greatly across works~\cite{Zhang2021, Xu2020, Lawhern2018, Truong2018}, the weighting parameters $\alpha$ in Equation \ref{eq8} should be treated as hyper-parameters and tuned as common practice for best performance.
+However, our goal is to design a generic training scheme and use seizure prediction as proof of concept in this work.
+Thus, we choose the output of pooling layers in all four methods as the modules for the calculation of $\mathcal{L}_{dif}$ with the minimum tuning of $\alpha$ so that $\mathcal{L}_{dif}$ is of the same level of magnitude as other two loss terms.
+In addition, we also compare our proposed training scheme to fine-tuning with three different settings: (1) learning rate reduction~\cite{jacobs1988increased}; (2) early stopping~\cite{prechelt1998early} and (3) interleaving training data~\cite{kirkpatrick2017overcoming}.
+In particular, for tine-tuning with learning rate reduction and early stopping, we first train a model using pooled data of $k-1$ subjects' data the same way we train the P network.
+Then, for learning rate reduction, we further train the model using the $k^{th}$ subject's data on top of the trained network with a learning rate reduction rate of 0.95, meaning the learning rate is decayed by 0.05\% at each epoch.
+For early stopping, we again train the model using the $k^{th}$ subject's data on top of the trained network with an early sopping criterion where the prediction performance on the validation set stops improving for five consecutive epochs.
+For interleaving training data, we alternate training data between $k-1$ subjects' data and the $k^{th}$ subject's data for consecutive epochs.
+For example, if the model is trained on $k-1$ subjects' data for the present epoch and in the next epoch, the model will be trained on the $k^{th}$ subject's data and $k-1$ subjects' data for the next next epoch.
+We follow the same training setup as mentioned earlier in this section for all unstated training setups.